aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-sm-project-template-rt /README.md

 for more information read the [AWS CDK documentation on Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html#bootstrapping-howto)

+### Deployment Options

+***Warning:** It is best you setup a python environment to handle all installs for this project and manage python packages.
+Use your preferred terminal and editor to run the following commands.*

+There are two deployment options for the SageMaker Project Template to the Service Catalog in the target account:

+- **[CI/CD Deployment of Service Catalog Stack](#cicd-deployment-of-service-catalog-stack)** - deploy by using a governance account setup and a CICD pipeline linked to this folder of the repository

+- **[Manual Deployment of Service Catalog Stack](#manual-deployment-of-service-catalog-stack)** - deploy without a governance account setup and directly to the targeted accounts (1 or more) using CDK commands

-### 1. CI/CD Deployment
+#### CI/CD Deployment of Service Catalog Stack
+For this deployment you must ensure that you have a repository already created and setup with the code from this folder.
+The setup of this CI/CD deployment is described in [Pipeline Stack](#pipeline-stack).

-6. Deploy the deployment CI/CD pipeline in your governance account (one time operation).
+1. Deploy the deployment CI/CD pipeline in your governance account (one time operation).
 This is the CI/CD pipeline that would deploy your project template to Service Catalog in your dev account for the data science team to use:

 ```
 # builds the pipeline stack and install all assets